Skip Navigation

 Beyond those legislative meetings, I appreciated the invaluable face-to-face time the trip provided with CalSTA Secretary Toks Omishakin, Caltrans Director Tony Tavares and the governor’s Deputy Cabinet Secretary James Hacker.
 Our discussions centered on the state’s transportation priorities and how Metrolink’s goals align with California’s broader climate, equity and mobility efforts.
 I also reinforced how our pending grant applications, currently under review by the Newsom administration, would help drive meaningful progress in these areas.

 Now that I’m back home (for now), the work continues.
-And it takes on even greater significance as we look toward 2028, when Los Angeles will host the world for the Olympic and Paralympic Games.
-This is our moment to build a transit system worthy of that stage—one that is seamless, sustainable and ready to connect locals and visitors alike to experiences they’ll never forget.
-Together, we are laying the foundation for a transportation network that will not only meet the demands of the Games but serve Southern Californians well for generations to come.
+And it takes on even greater significance as we look toward 2028.
+This is our moment to build a transit system worthy of the world stage—one that is seamless, sustainable and ready to connect locals and visitors alike to experiences they’ll never forget.
+Together, we are laying the foundation for a transportation network that will not only meet the demands of the Olympics and Paralymics but will also serve Southern Californians well for generations to come.